 Obsessive-compulsive disorder (OCD) is often dramatized in the media, but not many fully understand the condition.

 Yes, some people with OCD might overly organize, obsessively wash their hands, or perform certain rituals many times a day.
-But while this might be partially accurate, it does not paint a clear and complete picture.
+But while this might be partially accurate, it doesn’t paint a clear and complete picture.

 OCD is characterized by two main components: